 Cleaning Up Cars:

 Cars on the floor can be dangerous, as Kevin McCallister made us all painfully aware in Home Alone.
-Every night we go on a car hunt around the house.
+Every night we go on a car hunt around the house and organizing toy room cars.
 I wanted the kids to have a container they could easily carry around with them on this hunt.

 Get your kids to clean up their own mess by turning it into a game.

-Obviously these are not the only things that make my house messy, but I have found that once you deal with the common offenders the rest seems to fall into place.
+Obviously these are not the only things that make organizing toy room clutter difficult, but I have found that once you deal with the common offenders the rest seems to fall into place.
 Now I am off to watch some Tidying Up with Marie Kondo to figure out how to deal with my never-ending laundry piles once and for all!